Sitefinity/mvc-samples/AuthorWidget/readme.md

 1. Clone
     the [feather-samples](https://github.com/Sitefinity/feather-samples) repository

-2. Check if version of Feather nugets refernced in **AuthorWidget** project is the same as the version that you have in your project.
+2. Check if version of Feather nugets referenced in **AuthorWidget** project is the same as the version that you have in your project.
 It they are different make sure to upgrade the **AuthorWidget** project to your version.

 3. Build the AuthorWidget project